-In conclusion, the proposed project would not result in any recreation environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.
+In conclusion, the proposed project would not result in the construction or expansion of recreation facilities due to the magnitude of the project.
+The demand generated from the project is within the planned service levels of the City of Fresno Parks and Community Services Department, and it would not create any new recreation environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.
 Impacts related to recreation would be less than significant.

 ENVIRONMENTAL ISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVII.
-TRANSPORTATION - Would d the project: a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? Х b) Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b)? х c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)? Х d) Result in inadequate emergency access? х a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?
+TRANSPORTATION - Would d the project: a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities?
+X b) Conflict or be inconsistent with CEQA Guidelines § 15064.3, subdivision (b)?
+X c) Substantially increase hazards due to a geometric design feature (e.g., sharp curves or dangerous intersections) or incompatible uses (e.g., farm equipment)?
+X d) Result in inadequate emergency access? Х

+- a) Conflict with a program, plan, ordinance or policy addressing the circulation system, including transit, roadway, bicycle and pedestrian facilities? - b) Would the project conflict or be inconsistent with CEQA Guidelines section 15064.3, subdivision (b)?